huggingface/blog/stable-diffusion-inference-intel.md

 pipe = StableDiffusionPipeline.from_pretrained(model_id, scheduler=dpm)
 ```

-With this final version, inference latency is now down to **6 seconds**.
-Compared to our initial baseline, this is more than 5x faster (5.4x to be precise).
+With this final version, inference latency is now down to **5.05 seconds**.
+Compared to our initial Sapphire Rapids baseline (32.6 seconds), this is almost 6.5x faster!

 <kbd>
   <img src="assets/xxx_stable_diffusion_inference_intel/01.png">